Styling & Grooming for Dogs

 We are a state of the art Pet Salon with the focus on your pet’s health and happiness.
 We groom all breeds and keep up to date on the latest grooming styles, products and technics with continuing education and by attending trade shows and seminars.
 One of our top specialties is working with hard to handle pets.

-We treat each pet as an individual not just as a "dog" or "cat".
+We treat each pet as an individual not just as a "dog".
 We understand your pet has its own personality and we work around that personality.

 We take tons of photos and post them regularly on our Facebook page.
 Check out our work, styles and the happy faces of our customers on Facebook.